mgrider/SKHexGrid/README.md

   - allow drawing coordinates as letters
   - toggle drawing an extra cell in 2 or 3 directions, and only drawing coordinates (for the relevant axis) in that cell
 * Put this on testflight
-  - add an about screen, with links to github, abstractpuzzle.com, and redblobgames original tutorials
 * Allow the user to save their hex grid (possibly including current states)
 * Allow the user to export the current grid
   - as single image